CSE-CSUSB/Constitution/constitution.md

 > 1. Voting rules must be established and agreed upon
 > 2. The Finances section must be rewritten to comply with University and ACM rules
-> 3. The Constitution must be checked against the ACM rules for student organizations

 # Preamble